hacksterous/VX/README.md

 VX is in pre-alpha stage with lot of bugs.

 VX was developed on GNU/Linux on an amd64 machine.
-A shared library for BF is included (pybf.so) for use with Python3.
+A shared library for Python3-BF interfacing is included (pybf.so)..

 #### How to Use